Kitware/dive/docs/Dive-Desktop.md

 * The pipe file can be one of `detector.pipe`, `tracker.pipe`, or `generate.pipe`.
 * Other files can be `.zip`, `.svm`, `.lbl`, or `.cfg`.

-You can use exteranally trained models in DIVE by creating a folder containing these files.
+You can use externally trained models in DIVE by creating a folder containing these files.
 The name of the configuration or pipeline in dive will be the folder name you create.

 ## Troubleshooting